hl395/Bert_Ontology/README.md

 After fine-tuning the BERT model as an IS-A relationship classifier, the obtained classifier is saved to the output directory in “/path/to/fine_tuned_model_directory” where the value of “FLAGS.output_dir” is specified.

 ### 4.4.
 Testing
-The testing is performed after the model is fine-tuned in 4.3, because we turn on the flag for prediction by setting “FLAGS.do_predict = True.”
-The fine-tuned model’s prediction is saved in the “test_results.tsv” file in the directory of “/path/to/fine_tuned_model_directory.”
-Note that we only need to fine-tune the model once, and then use the obtained model to test on different testing data.
-This can be achieved by update the testing sample, i.e. “test.tsv” file with new testing data, and set the “FLAGS.do_train = False” and “FLAGS.do_eval = False.”
+The testing is performed after the model is fine-tuned in 4.3, because we turn on the flag for prediction by setting `FLAGS.do_predict = True`. \
+The fine-tuned model’s prediction is saved in the “test_results.tsv” file in the directory of “/path/to/fine_tuned_model_directory.” \
+Note that we only need to fine-tune the model once, and then use the obtained model to test on different testing data. \
+This can be achieved by update the testing sample, i.e. “test.tsv” file with new testing data, and set the `FLAGS.do_train = False` and `FLAGS.do_eval = False`.

 ### 4.5.
 Evaluation
 For each testing concept pair, our model predicts the probabilities that the two concepts should be connected by IS-A and not, respectively.
-The results are recorded in the “test_results.tsv” file.
+The results are recorded in the “test_results.tsv” file. \
 Use “output/read_results.py” to read the true results and prediction results to evaluate the model’s performance.
+Note that you need to specify the directory of the "test.tsv" file and the “test_results.tsv” file inside the read_results.py. \
 The metrics used including Precision, Recall, F1 and F2 scores, the micro average and macro average of these metrics are also calculated.